runerasmussen/google-photos-upload/README.md

 ### User Guide for Windows 10 (no requirement for dotnet core installation)
 1. Download the latest release for your operating system [here](https://github.com/runerasmussen/google-photos-upload/releases/latest)
 2. Execute the application:
-   i.
-On Windows 10: double click "google-photos-upload.exe"
+   * On Windows 10: double click "google-photos-upload.exe"
+   * For command parameter options in a command prompt execute "google-photos-upload.exe -h"
 3. Follow the instructions in the application to upload images
-4. Recover Storage: Open [Google Photos Settings website](https://photos.google.com/settings) and Click 'Recover Storage' (will downgrade ALL your photos from Original down to High Quality)
+4. Recover Storage: Open [Google Photos Settings website](https://photos.google.com/settings) and Click 'Recover Storage' (will downgrade ALL your media from Original down to High Quality)

 ### User Guide for Mac, Linux and Win10 (smaller, but dotnet core installation required)
 1. Install the [.NET Core runtime version 2.1 or later](https://www.microsoft.com/net/download)
 2. Download the latest **portable release** [here](https://github.com/runerasmussen/google-photos-upload/releases/latest)
-3. Execute the application on a shell / command prompt: dotnet google-photos-upload.dll
+3. Execute the application:
+   * On a shell / command prompt: dotnet google-photos-upload.dll
+   * For command parameter options in a command prompt execute "dotnet google-photos-upload.dll -h"
 4. Follow the instructions in the application to upload images
 5. Recover Storage: Open [Google Photos Settings website](https://photos.google.com/settings) and Click 'Recover Storage' (will downgrade ALL your photos from Original down to High Quality)